FormalTheology/GoedelGod/README.md

 Scientific Publications
 -----------------------

+Have a look on our [Papers](https://github.com/FormalTheology/GoedelGod/tree/master/Papers/).
-Peer-reviewed scientific publications describing and explaining the formalizations can be found in the [Papers Folder](https://github.com/ FormalTheology/GoedelGod/blob/master/Papers/).
-If you would like to cite these papers, you can use the bibligraphical information available in our [bibtex file](https://github.com/FormalTheology/Goede lGod/blob/master/Papers/Papers.bib).
+There are short invited abstracts as well as full-length peer- reviewed scientific publications describing and explaining the formalizations.
+If you would like to cite these papers, you may use the bibligraphical information available in our [bibtex file](https://github.com/FormalTheology/GoedelGod/tree/master/Papers/Papers.bib).